jeffseely/jeffseely.github.io/Text.md

 >
 > *--Charles Babbage (1864)*

-Copy and paste the following in the Repl.it program window for **P>1.4C Next Age**:
+Copy and paste the following in the Replit.com program window for **P>1.4C Next Age**:

 ```javascript
 let age = prompt("What is your age?");
 let nextAge = 50 + age;
 alert("In fifty years you'll be " + nextAge);
 ```
-Notice that the colors are not the same between this text and Repl.it.
+Notice that the colors are not the same between this text and Replit.com.
 There is no standard color scheme for *syntax highlighting*, you just have to get used to however your environment does it, unless you are allowed to personalize it.
-At present, Repl.it does not let you choose the syntax highlighting colors.
+At present, Replit.com does not let you choose the syntax highlighting colors.
 Run the program, but first, try to predict what it will do.

-Repl.it shows you a dialog box asking for your age.
+Replit.com shows you a dialog box asking for your age.
 If you respond, the program will continue and tell you that in 50 years you will be `nextAge`.
 But it will say you are over 5000 years old!
 What is going on here?

 We have some new commands that I'm going to call **functions** (although it would be more precise to call them **methods**) The `prompt()` function displays a box for the user to type something into and then takes what they type and sticks it into the variable age.
 The `alert()` function also displays a box with info, but doesn't ask any questions.